2007 enlargement of the European Union: Areas of participation after EU accession

+Free movement of persons within the EU

+Post-accession access to free movement in other EU member states

+On 1 January 2007, Bulgarian and Romanian nationals became European Union citizens and acquired the right to move and reside freely in other EU member states.
+However, some member states of the EU required Bulgarians and Romanians to acquire a permit to work, whilst members of all other old member states did not require one.
+In the Treaty of Accession 2005, there was a clause about a transition period so each old EU member state could impose such 2+3+2 transitional periods.
+Restrictions were planned to remain in place until 1 January 2014 – 7 years after their accession.

+On 1 January 2014, restrictions were lifted in the last remaining member states, giving Bulgarian and Romanian citizens right to work in all EU and EEA member states.

 Monitoring

 While both countries were admitted, concerns about corruption and organised crime were still high.
 As a result, although they joined, they were subject to monitoring from the European Commission through a Mechanism for Cooperation and Verification (CVM).
 It was initially set up for three years after the accession but has continued indefinitely and although it has highlighted the corruption and applied some pressure to continue reforms, it has not succeeded in forcing the two countries to complete reforms and corruption persists.
 In 2019 however, the European Commission stated that it will admit Bulgaria in the Schengen area for its efforts against corruption.

 Commissioners

-The accession treaty granted Bulgaria and Romania a seat, like every other state, on the Commission.
+The accession treaty granted Bulgaria and Romania a seat, like every other state, on the commission.
 Bulgaria nominated Meglena Kuneva, from NDSV who was given the post of Commissioner for Consumer Protection in the Barroso Commission, from 1 January 2007 until 31 October 2009.
 She was nominated in 2006 by the then current Bulgarian Prime Minister Sergei Stanishev.
 Romania nominated Leonard Orban, an independent, who was made Commissioner for Multilingualism in the Barroso Commission, from 1 January 2007 until 31 October 2009.
 He was nominated in 2006 by the previous Romanian Prime Minister Călin Popescu-Tăriceanu.
 Both were approved by Parliament to become Commissioners upon accession.